Valerio-GROSSI/Goal-Generation-Reinforcement-Learning/README.md

 Using a goal-conditioned policy would make it possible to train an agent for all types of tasks desired in the game of chess, depending on the phase of the game: succeeding in the opening, taking the center, putting its king to safety, promoting its pawns, checkmating in the endgame.

-I plan to revisit this project later with the goal of at least solving First Task, the simplest one presented.
+I plan to revisit this project later with the goal of at least solving First Task, and exploring the other tasks with simplified versions of chess.